-Teaching strategies for this course consisted of lectures as well as paper-and-pencil exercises.
-The lecture material included a fascinating look into the concept of object oriented programming, different tools of programming, simple and advanced forms of graphical user interface (GUI) and network programming, and Java database connectivity technique (JDBC).
-The paper-and-pencil exercises included classwork and homework assignments in using various algorithms to solve simple and complex problems.
+Teaching strategies for this course consist of lectures as well as paper-and-pencil exercises.
+The lecture materials include a fascinating look into the concept of object-oriented programming, different tools of programming, simple and advanced forms of graphical user interface (GUI) and network programming, and Java database connectivity technique (JDBC).
+The paper-and-pencil exercises include classwork and homework assignments in using various algorithms to solve simple and complex problems.